Ferryman

 "A ghost on the ferry?" his second fare asked

-a young girl who paled with fright
+A young girl who paled with fright

-"Oh yes, miss and that's why we can't hire a pilot
+"Oh yes. miss, and that's why we can't hire a pilot

-who'll dare take the ferry at night
+Who'll dare take the ferry at night

-Elevin poor souls there were lost on that night
+Eleven poor souls there were lost on that night

 And it seems that there's one who can't rest

-Some promised or sin unconfessed"
+Some promise or sin unconfessed

 Chorus